scala-js/scala-js-website/doc/tutorial/getting-started/laminar-scalablytyped.md

 [...]
 {% endhighlight %}

-We can now change the contents of `src/main/scala/livechart/LiveChart.scala` to use Laminar instead of raw DOM APIs.
+We can now change the contents of `src/main/scala/livechart/LiveChart.scala` to use Laminar instead of vanilla DOM APIs.

 At the top, we use the following import: